anasibrahim05/News-Topic-Clissifier-using-BERT-/README.md

 ---

-## ▶ Training
+## ▶ Model Training

-Run the Jupyter notebook to:
+The notebook performs the complete training pipeline:

-- Load AG News dataset
+1. Load the AG News dataset
+2. Explore the dataset
-- Preprocess text
+3. Preprocess text
-- Tokenize headlines
+4. Tokenize news headlines using the BERT tokenizer
-- Fine-tune BERT
+5. Fine-tune the pretrained BERT model
-- Evaluate the model
+6. Evaluate the model
-- Save the trained model
+7. Save the trained model and tokenizer

 ---

-## 📊 Evaluation Metrics
+## 📊 Evaluation

 The model is evaluated using:

 - Accuracy
-- Weighted F1 Score
+- Weighted F1-Score
 - Classification Report
 - Confusion Matrix